marcelFRO/ai-job-market-intelligence/README.md

 - **Skill extraction success rate: 99.1%** (2,999 of 3,025 offers).
 26 offers (~0.9%) failed primarily due to sparse descriptions where neither explicit skills nor GPT title-based inference yielded results.
 Documented rather than masked.
 - **Salary analysis based on 37.5% disclosed sample**.
 Subset scope flagged via KPI header on Page 2.
 - **Sample size caveat**: niche skill × Lead/Manager combinations in the Skills Strategy scatter tooltip can show noisy salary averages (n=5-10 disclosed offers per cell).
 Accepted as transparent limitation rather than filtered cosmetically.
+- **Junior and Lead-Manager seniority underrepresented**: due to the ~3,000 scope cap, Junior (~8% of offers) and Lead-Manager (~4%) are sparse.
+Mid (~49%) and Senior (~39%) dominate the dataset.
+Conclusions about Junior pay levels or Lead-Manager skill prevalence should be tempered accordingly.
 ### Conscious Design Decisions

+- **Mean displayed as the single salary metric on visuals**: across all slicer combinations (category, workplace, experience level, employment type), Mean and Median values consistently converged within 1-3% of each other — symmetric distribution holds robustly.
+Showing both on the same chart added visual noise without analytical value.
+Both metrics still visible as separate KPI cards on Page 2 header for transparency.
 - **"Other" category retained at ~30%** rather than force-fitting offers into adjacent categories.
 Better to surface a classification limitation than introduce false signal.
 - **Tooltip metrics vary by question**: counts for city tooltip (volume question), percentages for skill prevalence (penetration question), salary ranges for scatter (expectations question).
 Consistent metric would be visually tidier but analytically weaker.
 - **Quadrant shading via stacked reference-line `shade-area`** rather than static rectangle overlay.
 Reference-line shading is data-bound and follows median lines under filters and zoom; rectangle overlay would drift relative to dynamic medians.